TCP Prague Fall-back on Detection of a Classic ECN AQM: The Coexistence Problem

 Other aspects of the L4S architecture already address coexistence in all the other possible cases, viz: \begin{itemize} \item If the bottleneck does not support any form of ECN (as is the case for the vast majority of buffers on the Internet), the only sign of congestion will be loss.
 It is easy to ensure that scalable congestion controls respond to loss in a Reno-friendly way, and all known scalable congestion controls do so (this is top of the list of ``Prague L4S requirements''~\cite{Briscoe15f:ecn-l4s-id_ID}).

-\item If the bottleneck applies per-microflow scheduling, it enforces coexistence without the need for the present algorithm.
+\item If the bottleneck applies per-microflow\footnote{A microflow is a data-flow between two application end-points that is identified by the 5-tuple of source and destination addresses \& ports plus the protocol.
+Per-flow queuing can be configured for other definitions of `flow', but per-microflow is the most common.} scheduling, it enforces coexistence without the need for the present algorithm.
 There are two sub-cases: \begin{itemize} \item If there is a Classic AQM in each per-flow queue (understood to be a common deployment with FQ\_CoDel~\cite{Hoeiland18:fq-codel_RFC} and COBALT~\cite{Palmei19:Cobalt}, which is used in CAKE), then the detection algorithm in the present paper ought to detect it and switch to Classic behaviour, which could provide performance benefits;

 \item If the AQM in each per-flow queue supports L4S by detecting the L4S ECN identifier, then the full benefits of L4S will be available without the present algorithm, which will remain quiescent; \end{itemize}